Skip to contents

 f_param

-a function, f(x) which transforms the feature (e.g. age), and yields the parameter value.
-Alternatively, a data.frame where the first column is the feature (x) and the second is the parameter (y); see xy.coords() for details.
+a function, f(x) which transforms the feature (e.g. age), to yield the parameter values.
+Alternatively, a data.frame where the first column is the feature and the second is the parameter; see xy.coords() for details.
 If the latter, combined with pars_interp_opts, and defaulting to spline interpolation.

 like f_param, either a density function (though it does not have to integrate to 1 like a pdf) or a data.frame of values.
-If the latter, combined with dens_interp_opts and defaulting to constant density from each x to the next.
+If the latter, it is treated as a series of populations within intervals, and then interpolated with pop_interp_opts to create a density function.

 model_partition